SocialWorks: Kids of the Kingdom

 Kids of the Kingdom is a program created in 2017 by Social Works and LANDR Music to provide additional audio mastering classes after school for students in the Chicago metropolitan area.
 Starting in June 2017, 75 Chicago kids participated in this program through the Kids of the Kingdom Summer Music Academy.
 The idea behind this initiative is to provide a space for kids to be social, learn, and become civically engaged in their community.
-LANDR Music donated $1 for every new user of their website and 10% of its profits to SocialWorks between the dates of June 6 and June 20, 2017.
+LANDR Music donated $1 for every new user of their website and 10% of its profits to SocialWorks between June 6 and June 20, 2017.

 Partnerships and Donors

 My State of Mind partners with Two Goats, JPA, DHS, and Cook County Public Health.
 OpenMike partners with Chicago Public Library and the Jordan Brand.
 Support CPS partners with Ingenuity, Children First Fund, Google, Lyft, Jewel Osco, Conagra Brands, Sky Zone, and Champion.
 The Warmest Winter partners with the Field Museum, Michael Airhart, and the Museum of Science and Industry.